kribe48/rise_drones/doc/source/CRM_API.rst

 .. compatibility:: badge
   :crm: -

-The function clients requests a list of all connected clients.
+The function clients requests a JSON with of all connected clients.
 The key "filter" can be used to filer only the matching client id's of interest, for example "dss" to get all connected dss's, "dss001" to get a specific dss or an empty string "" to get all clients.
-Return value is always a list.
-The list can be empty.
+In the return value there is a JSON struct with id's a keys holding JSON structs with all info.

 .. code-block:: json
   :caption: Function call: **clients**